jeanpierrecaleb/assignments/README.md

 # Assignments
-Azubi hands-on labs and projects
+- Azubi hands-on labs and projects
-Needs improvement for now
+- Recommmandations or suggestions are welcome